 The RTMS radar system is available in different varieties which include the RTMS Sx-300 and the RTMS Echo.
 RTMS Sx-300 is a non-intrusive radar for the detection and measurement of traffic on roadways and is currently our leading offering in both North America and the Middle East.
 The RTMS Sx-300 HDCAM has a high-definition camera that provides the user with visual setup confirmation, data capture and real-time traffic surveillance.
 The Sx-300 HDCAM has been deployed in North America for various applications such as ramp metering and wrong way driver detection.
-We also offer a wrong way module that interfaces with the Sx-300 HDCAM digital video stream and leverages our video detection algorithms to detect occurrences of vehicles driving the incorrect direction.
+We also offer a wrong way module that interfaces with the Sx-300 HDCAM digital video stream and leverages our video detection algorithms to detect occurrences of vehicles driving in the incorrect direction.
 The event is captured and sent to the end users via short message service (SMS) and email in parallel with actuation or roadside or in-pavement warning systems.
-Our recently launched next generation RTMS Echo provides access to more actionable traffic data than any radar on the market.
-We believe this radar gives transportation engineers an easy to use, highly accurate radar that provides sophisticated traffic data.
+The RTMS Echo we launched in 2020 is the culmination of a two-year development effort resulting in best in class per-vehicle speed calculation, Wi-Fi connectivity, the ability to store 1 million individual vehicle records, and a powerful application programming interface (API) that unlocks new insights and value for our customers.
+Designed and tested for global applicability, the Echo will become the flagship of the RTMS product portfolio for years to come.